RostislavSerkov/-sql-projects/README.md

 ## _Deep diving into JOINs in SQL_

-Resume: Today you will see how to get needed data based on different structures JOINs
+Resume: Today you will see how to get needed data based on different structures JOINs.

 ## Contents